I wrote Israela in an effort to counteract what I considered the black/white media coverage of the Israel Arab conflict.

 Can you tell us something about it?

-Why are your three main characters women?
+Why are your three main characters, in Israela, women?

 Israel is surrounded by enemy countries, forced for its survival to rely on its necessary male reaction, the military.
 My book reflects an equally necessary, female, nurturing response, one that accompanies and challenges the all too often, but essential, hard line.
-In my mind, only with a fusion of healthy masculine and feminine energies, will Israel maintain stability in the area.
+In my mind, only with a fusion of healthy masculine and feminine energies, will Israel achieve stability in the area.

-Do you think your book is one-sided?
+Do you think your Israela is one-sided?

 What, in your mind, is the major question raised by your book?